Andro999b/drive-vault/README.md

 * support dropbox
 * support web dav
-* multi storage
+* multiple device sync?

+## 1.2

+* Now you can work with multiple files

 ## 1.1

-* moved to redux saga
+* Side effects action moved to redux saga from redux trunk